Dharala Prabhu: Box office

-Dharala Prabhu had a strong opening weekend collecting ₹35.03 lakhs from 123 shows in Chennai box office.
-However the film had a receding occupancy due to the fear of coronavirus pandemic, as well as theatres being shut down from 16 March 2020 (three days after the film's release) as a precautionary measure in order to control the pandemic situation.
-The film collected ₹3.2 crores from its theatrical premiere across India and ₹3.4 crores worldwide.
-The film was made available for viewing on OTT platforms less than a month after its theatrical release due to the COVID-19 lockdown in India.
+Dharala Prabhu had a strong opening weekend collecting ₹35 lakhs in Chennai box office.
+However the film had a receding occupancy due to the fear of COVID-19 pandemic, as well as theatres being shut down from 16 March 2020 (three days after the film's release) as a precautionary measure in order to control the pandemic situation.
+The film was made available for viewing on streaming platforms less than a month after its theatrical release due to the COVID-19 lockdown in India.